The money model

 encodeAmount(price); // → 'CREDIT:10.00'

-A whole unit is SCALE (100n) minor units — two decimal places, fixed. toAmount is the only constructor, and the __brand field makes a plain { currency, minor } object unassignable to Amount.
-So every value has to pass through toAmount or decodeAmount, and the rules here can't be quietly bypassed.
+A whole unit is SCALE (100n) minor units, two decimal places, fixed.
+The __brand field makes a plain { currency, minor } object unassignable to Amount, so every value has to pass through toAmount or decodeAmount.
+For the common case of a whole number of credits, credits(120) is shorthand for toAmount('CREDIT', 12_000n).

 Why two rates exist, and where the fee lives

-If a credit cashed out for exactly what you paid, the platform would earn nothing on it — so a credit costs more to buy than it pays back at cash-out.
+If a credit cashed out for exactly what you paid, the platform would earn nothing on it, so a credit costs more to buy than it pays back at cash-out.
 The Rates port supplies three fixed CREDIT-to-USD rates from an audited source, never from caller input.
 They always hold the order buy ≥ par ≥ payout:

 | Rate | What it is | Example |